h3rmel/front-flow/docs/components-and-styling.md

 The project has the following naming definitions for the codebase:

 - `kebab-case`: Used for the files in general.
-- `PascalCase`: Used for components in general.
+- `PascalCase`: Used for components in general, also interfaces and types.
 - `camelCase`: Used for variables, functions and hooks.
 - `SCREAMING_SNAKE_CASE`: Used for constants and static data.